-A disscusion with Nate Hagens on how to navigate through this period of COVID in the face of an increased likelihood of serious economic hardship.
-During this time he has been meeting with civil society and influential members of the US congress about how to strengthen society, and how to strategically approach top-down and bottom-up solutions, and where the two can meet.
+In this Omega Conversation, Omega founder Michael Lerner is joined by Nate Hagens.
+They discuss how to navigate through this period of COVID in the face of an increased likelihood of serious economic hardship.
+During this time, Hagens has been meeting with civil society and influential members of the US congress about how to strengthen society, how to strategically approach top-down and bottom-up solutions, and where the two can meet.

-Nate’s presentations address the opportunities and constraints we face after the coming peak of global economic growth.
-On the supply side, Nate focuses on the interrelationship between debt-based financial markets and natural resources, particularly energy with and the unique (and so far unplanned for) risks from the coming ‘Great Simplification’.
-On the demand side, Nate addresses the evolutionarily-derived underpinnings to status, addiction, and our aversion to acting about the future and offers suggestions on how individuals and society might better adapt to the coming decades.
+Hagens’ presentations address the opportunities and constraints we face after the coming peak of global economic growth.
+On the supply side, he focuses on the interrelationship between debt-based financial markets and natural resources, particularly energy with and the unique (and so far unplanned for) risks from the coming ‘Great Simplification’.
+On the demand side, headdresses the evolutionarily-derived underpinnings to status, addiction, and our aversion to acting about the future and offers suggestions on how individuals and society might better adapt to the coming decades.

 Co-sponsored by Virginia Organizing, Foresight Analysis Nexus (FAN), The Millennium Alliance for Humanity and the Biosphere (MAHB), and The Resilience Project